bitovi/academy/src/react/11-context-hooks.md

 ```
 @highlight 3,only

-The default value is what the **Consumers** will use if they have no available **Provider**.
-You shouldn't see it on display very often.
+The default value is what the **Consumers** will get if they have no available **Provider**.
+This is often used more in testing than in production.

 ### Writing a Provider

-The provider constructor is exposed by the context.
+The provider component is exposed by the context.
 It is always accessible via `ContextName.Provider` and requires a single prop named `value`.
 This prop will be the value which provided to all of its **Consumers**.

 Any components we render inside of the provider will be able to access the information in the `value` prop, no matter how deeply nested they are in the component tree.
 This eliminates the need for prop drilling where a single prop would need to be passed down through multiple components.